quiri-io/quiri-docs/blog/2023-10-30-using-ory-for-auth-with-synapse.md

 - less secure?
     - another auth rewrite from a team that should be focussing on chat?
     - they are very security focussed though...
+- looks like I'm going with this because the Kratos/Hydra integration is not looking straightforward enough at this time
+    - in the future that does seem like the best option